-The racetrack diagram denotes a linear progression path for project teams to follow, with each step and gate being completed before moving on to the next step, however workforce development and supply chain improvement is never fully completed therefore it is best conceived as a continuous cycle of workforce improvement projects.
+The racetrack diagram denotes a linear progression path for project teams to follow, with each step and gate being completed before moving on to the next step.
+Workforce development and supply chain improvement, however, is never fully completed therefore it is best conceived as a continuous cycle of workforce improvement projects.

-Whilst the scope and objectives of an individual project's initiatives may differ, the approach provides a configurable, standardized repository of workforce tools, templates, and best practices to guide improvement teams.
+Whilst the scope and objectives of an individual project's initiatives may differ, the approach provides a configurable, standardised repository of workforce tools, templates and best practices to guide improvement teams.

-Full Implementation Racetrack
+Figure 8: Full Implementation Racetrack